Unbandit2006/CapySettings/README.md

 such a file, better understanding of what value is expected.

 ## Compile on Windows/MinGW
 So I predominantly work on a barebones Windows/MinGW build, so my ways maybe archaic, but they work for me.
+You may also try the build.py, but I made it for my systems so it might not work.

 ### Static Library
 ```cmd